jmaggio14/imagepypelines/docs/source/about.rst

 =======
 Please contact us with any questions, feature requests, or bug reports.

-Please `report an issue on Github`_ OR email us at jmaggio14@gmail.com
+`Report an issue on Github`_ OR email us at jmaggio14@gmail.com

-.. _report an issue on Github: https://github.com/jmaggio14/imagepypelines/issues
+.. _Report an issue on Github: https://github.com/jmaggio14/imagepypelines/issues

 About the Contributors
 ======================